adampraszywka/checkers/README.md

     builder.Services.AddAiPlayer<OpenAiGpt4o>(x =>
         new OpenAiGpt4o(x.GetRequiredService<ILogger<OpenAiGpt4o>>(), x.GetRequiredService<IOpenAIService>()));

-Platform dependencies like AiAlgorithmConfiguration, MoveClient, and StatusPublisher are registered in the DI container and can be injected into the AI player.
+Platform dependencies like AiAlgorithmConfiguration, MoveClient, and StatusPublisher are registered in the DI container by the platform and can be injected into the AI player.
 You don't need to register them manually.
-You can register any other dependency that your AI player needs in the DI container.
-They will be injected into the AI player.
+You can register any other dependency that your AI player requires in the DI container.

 ### Minimal AI player implementation